ColinPitrat/caprice32/README.md

 For example, for a debug build, use:

 `make DEBUG=TRUE`

 #### Windows target:

-Edit the makefile to update the IPATHS directive with the correct location of the SDL include and library files.
+Edit the makefile to update the MINGW_PATH, WINCXX, WININCS and WINLIBS directive with the correct location of the SDL include and library files.
 To build with default options, use:

-`make -f makefile.windows` (or `mingw32-make -f makefile.windows`, depending on how you have your MinGW installed)

-The following options are available:

- * DEBUG=TRUE
- * WITHOUT_GL=TRUE

-For example, for a debug build, use:

-`make -f makefile.windows DEBUG=TRUE`
+`make windows`

 # Comments or ready to contribute?